Sign In / Sign Out

 Ingrid McBride is a Clinical Professor of Audiology.
 Her research interests include advanced technology hearing aids, hearing assistive technology, aural rehabilitation, humanitarian audiology, and diagnostic audiology.

 Beate Peter studies the genetic etiologies of disorders of spoken and written language.
 Her work contributes to the foundations for early identification of children at genetic risk and for proactive interventions.

-Andrea Pittman is an assistant professor in the Department of Speech and Hearing Science in the College of Health Solutions.
+Andrea Pittman is an Associate Professor in the Department of Speech and Hearing Science in the College of Health Solutions.

 Paul Quinn served as the program director for American Sign Language in Speech and Hearing Science in the College of Health Solutions at Arizona State University from 2002 through 2018.
 He is currently a lecturer in the same

 Dr. Rogalsky studies the neurobiology of language and cognition, and how they change after a brain injury (e.g. stroke).
 Methodologies include neuroimaging, neuropsychology, and translational collaborations with clinicians.